The Coexist Community Kitchen

 We learn, teach and share cookery skills but so much of it is about building resilience through sharing spaces, skills and laughter.

-COMMUNITY COOKERY CLASSES
+OUTREACH COOKERY CLASSES

 Our weekly outreach cookery classes are run in partnership with Bristol-based drug and alcohol services, mental health organisations, and refugee and asylum seeker groups.